jessesquires/talks/2016/09-23 140 Proposals in 30 minutes/140_proposals_in_30_minutes.md

 3. *Core team responsible for strategic direction*

 ^If you aren't familiar
-Swift-evo process represents openness of Swift
+SE process represents/embodies openness of Swift

 ---

 In other words...

 # [fit] Turn our[^*] __*ideas*__